 I love this Meyer’s Multi-Surface Everyday Cleaner from Grove Collaborative (Use this link to get $10 off when you sign up and order for the first time at Grove Collaborative!)

-Lastly I just used a small paint brush and carefully filled it in over my traced letters.
+Lastly, I just used a small paintbrush and carefully filled it in over my traced letters.
 I ended up doing 2 coats and it filled great!

 I love how the metallic paint shimmers in the light!

 I can’t wait to get it in my Marble & Gold Office…